VOlDC/mail-sender/README.md

 or any other alternative

-in order to get the 'password' argument u have to create a apppassword, for this u have to go to 'myaccount.google.com/u/4/apppasswords'
+in order to get the 'password' argument u have to create a apppassword, for this u have to go to 'myaccount.google.com/u/4/apppasswords', and also u have to enable 2 step verification in order to work

 there u can write the name, for me i wrote python, and then u get the password, and u write it in the code